Philadelphia Long Term Disability Lawyer for Professionals

-If you are a professional with long-term disability insurance provided by your employer, the team of attorney’s at Seltzer & Associates can assist you in filing your claim for disability benefits.
+Are you suffering from an injury or sickness that is preventing you from working?
+Or has this injury or sickness limited your ability to work?
+Can you no longer perform all of your job responsibilities or does it take you significantly longer to complete your duties?
+Are you losing money due to injury or sickness?
+If you are a professional with long-term disability insurance provided by your employer, a Philadelphia long-term disability lawyer at Seltzer & Associates can assist you in filing your claim for disability benefits.
 Properly filing your claim and providing appropriate and necessary “proof of loss” are critical to achieving success in your long-term disability insurance claim.
 Contact us immediately to begin the process for submitting your long-term disability insurance claim.

-Specialty Coverage for Medical Professionals
+Our Philadelphia Long Term Disability Lawyer Explains the Specialty Coverage for Medical Professionals

 Often times, physicians, dentists, psychologists, nurse anesthetists, chiropractors, and other medical professionals have long-term disability insurance policies which cover your inability to perform your specific occupation or your own specialty.
 When your ability to work in your occupation has been impacted by an injury or sickness it is important for you to understand your policy and know what provisions you must satisfy to obligate your disability insurance company to pay you benefits.

 Your policy may contain: